gopikrishna-a/Kubernetes/001_introduction.md

         1. Can start container on specific nodes
         2. Kubernetes will restart the container when it gets killed
         3. Can also move one container from one node to another node
+* Instead of just running a few docker containers on one host manually, Kubernetes is a platform that will manage the containers for you
+* Kubernetes clusters can start with one node and can go upto thousend nodes
+* Some other popular docker orchestrators are:

+        1. Docker Swarm
+        2. Mesos

+#### Kubernetes Advantages

+-- You can run Kubernetes anywhere:
+        -- On-Premise (Own datacenter)
+        -- Public (Google cloud, AWS, other clouds)
+        -- Hybrid: Public and Private
+-- Highly modular so you can make changes if necessary -- Kubernetes is opensource
+-- Kubernetes has great community
+-- Kubernetes is Backed by Google